lorin/devstack-vm/README.md

 ## Memory usage

-By default, the VM uses 4GB of RAM.
-If you want to change this, edit the following line in Vagrantfile:
+By default, the VM uses 4GB of RAM and 2 cpus.
+If you want to change this, edit the following lines in Vagrantfile:

         vb.customize ["modifyvm", :id, "--memory", 4096]
+        vb.customize ["modifyvm", :id, "--cpus", 2]

 ## Prereqs